ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   <span style="white-space: nowrap;">from Dawid Ziółkowski.</span>
   eBPF can greatly improve networking for environment running with Kubernetes.
-  After providing some elements of historical context, this presentation exposes the limitations imposed to clusters by the use of iptables.
-It introduces eBPF, and then Cilium, and explains how to leverage these tools to improve routing, observability, and network policies in clusters.
+  After providing some elements of historical context, this presentation exposes the limitations imposed by the use of iptables.
+It introduces eBPF and Cilium, and explains how to leverage these tools to improve routing, observability, and network policies in clusters.

 <!--2021-03-04-->